jsa4000/Getting-Started-Microservices/Kubernetes/04_Install_Helm.md

     dpkg -la | grep nfs

-If there is no result from previous command then proceed to install the server.
+If there is no result from previous command then proceed to install the **server**.

     sudo apt-get update
     sudo apt-get install nfs-kernel-server -y

+On **workers**, or any node have to access to NFS server, it must be installed the following package instead

+    sudo apt install nfs-common -y

 Create the folder where nfs data is stored.
 In this case we create *volumes* folder and the desired number of volumes with a fix name convencion *pvXXXXX*